Cape mountain zebra: Conservation status and threats

 Due to excessive and prolonged hunting and habitat destruction in South Africa, populations of Cape mountain zebra have declined greatly during the last 300 years.
 Although once classified as Endangered, the subspecies is currently listed as Vulnerable by the IUCN Red List under criteria D1: its population being very small and restricted to fewer than 997 mature individuals.
 It is also listed on the CITES Appendix II due to being threatened with extinction and being affected by trade.
 The total population is currently estimated to be around 497 mature individuals, with low genetic variation indicating population fragmentation and drift.
-Mixing aboriginal populations is therefore used as a management strategy to try and avoid further loss of diversity.
+Mixing aboriginal populations is therefore used as a management strategy to try to avoid further loss of diversity.

 Threats that the Cape subspecies still face are conversion of habitats to agricultural lands, competition with domestic livestock, hunting, persecution, and potential crossbreeding between the two subspecies, which would lead to further reduction of the already low genetic diversity.

-Despite the increase of the Cape Mountain Zebra meta-population due to the growth of CMZ populations in state-owned protected areas, there are reasons for concern regarding the conservation status of CMZ and recommend further expansion and management of the meta-population.
+Despite the increase of the Cape mountain zebra meta-population due to the growth of CMZ populations in state-owned protected areas, there are reasons for concern regarding the conservation status of CMZ and recommend further expansion and management of the meta-population.
 Many of the CMZ sub-populations are small and this renders them at risk of genetics drift, inbreeding depression, and susceptibility to disease.

 Prevention of extinction

 Although never locally abundant, the Cape mountain zebra historically occurred throughout the mountain ranges of the southern Cape Province of South Africa.
 By 1922 however, only 400 were believed to survive.
 In 1936, when Minister of Lands (and former Boer War general) Jan Kemp was asked to set aside a special reserve for the Cape mountain zebra, to which he gave his now infamous reply: "No!
-They're just a lot of donkeys in football jerseys.”
+They're just a lot of donkeys in football jerseys."

 A year later, in response to the continued decline, the government established the Mountain Zebra National Park on Acacia veld near Cradock, South Africa, but its small population of Cape mountain zebra died out in 1950.
 That same year reintroductions from nearby remnant populations began.

 Eleven animals were donated from a nearby farm in 1950, and in 1964 another small herd was added.
 By the late 1960s, the total Cape mountain population was only 140 but grew to 200 by 1979, with 75% of the animals residing in Mountain Zebra National Park.
 In 1984, the population was back to 400 individuals.
 Since then a few zebras have been reintroduced to the Cape Point Section of Table Mountain National Park.